groonga/groonga/doc/source/reference/grn_expr/query_syntax.rst

 .. include:: ../../example/reference/grn_expr/query_syntax/near_phrase_search_additional_last_interval_positive.log
 .. select NearTokens --match_columns content --query '*NP2,4"x y .$"'

+.. versionadded:: 12.0.1
+   The max intervals of each phrase.

 You can also specify the max intervals of each phrase like :ref:`query-syntax-near-search-condition`.